emarsden/pg-el/doc/src/about.md

 Linux.
 It is also tested via GitHub actions on MacOS and Microsoft Windows.
 This library also works, to a variable extent, against other databases that implement the PostgreSQL wire protocol:

+- [Neon](https://neon.tech/) “serverless PostgreSQL” works perfectly.

+- [ParadeDB](https://www.paradedb.com/) version 0.9.1 works perfectly (it's really a PostgreSQL extension rather than a distinct database implementation).

+- [IvorySQL](https://www.ivorysql.org/) version 3.4 works perfectly (this fork of PostgreSQL adds some features for compatibility with Oracle).

+- The [Timescale DB](https://www.timescale.com/) extension for time series data works perfectly (tested with version 2.16.1).

+- The [PgBouncer](https://www.pgbouncer.org/) connection pooler for PostgreSQL works fine (tested with version 1.23 in the default session pooling mode).

+- [Xata](https://xata.io/) “serverless PostgreSQL” has many limitations including lack of support for `CREATE DATABASE`, `CREATE COLLATION`, for XML processing, for temporary tables, for cursors, for `EXPLAIN`, for `CREATE EXTENSION`, for functions such as `pg_notify`.

-- [YugabyteDB](https://yugabyte.com/): tested against version 2.21.
+- [YugabyteDB](https://yugabyte.com/): tested against version 2.23.
 This database uses a lot of code from PostgreSQL 11 and is quite compatible, including with the HSTORE and pgvector extensions.
 However, some system tables differ from PostgreSQL, such as the `pg_sequences` table.
   It does not support the XML type.
 It does not support `LISTEN`/`NOTIFY`.

-- [CrateDB](https://crate.io/): tested with version 5.7.2.
+- [CrateDB](https://crate.io/): tested with version 5.8.3.
 There are limitations in this database's emulation of the PostgreSQL system tables: for example, it's not possible to query the owner of a table (function `pg-table-owner`).
 It doesn't accept SQL statements that only include an SQL comment.
 It doesn't support setting comments on SQL tables.
 As